marco-swz/abaqus-automation/README.md

 ## Data Extraction

 Abaqus stores the simulation data in `.odb` files.
-Since they require an Abaqus license to open, we provide a script to extract data to a `.json` file.
+Since they require an Abaqus license to open, we provide a script to extract data to the JSON format.
-The JSON file perserves the nested structure of the `odb` file.
+The created `.json` file perserves the nested structure of the original `odb` file.

 Not everything gets extracted by the script.
-The extraction data is defined in the file `src/data_extraction.py` and can be changed to fit specific requirements.
+The extraction data is defined in `src/data_extraction.py` and can be changed to fit specific requirements.

 # Storage Format Benchmarks